AmanTariq1/aman-tariq-portfolio/README.md

-# aman-tariq-portfolio
-Personal Portfolio website built with React.js and CSS3/Tailwind.
-Showcasing my projects, skills in AI/ML, and web development journey as a Software Engineering student.
 # Aman Tariq | Professional Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my journey as a Software Engineering student, my technical skills, and the projects I've built.